 - Classroom instruction with professional teachers

-Students attend CollegeSpring’s classroom sessions for 90 minutes per week throughout the year and attend CollegeSpring tutoring sessions with undergraduate mentors once a week during the spring semester.
+Students attend CollegeSpring’s classroom sessions for 90 minutes per week throughout the year.
+Students with undergraduate mentors meet them once a week during the spring semester.

-CollegeSpring’s Programs Managers and Site Coordinators oversee program implementation and staff support.
-CollegeSpring trains and provides ongoing support for all mentors and instructors.
+CollegeSpring’s Programs Managers oversee program implementation and staff support.
+We train and provide ongoing support for all mentors and instructors.
 In addition, CollegeSpring recruits, hires, and coordinates all undergraduate mentors.
 CollegeSpring also provides curriculum materials for all students, mentors, and teachers.

-During the second semester, students also attend an hour of mentoring every week, either after school or during the school day.
-Tutoring groups average 4-6 students per mentor.
+During the second semester, students in many of our programs attend an hour of mentoring every week, either after school or during the school day.
+Tutoring groups average 5-8 students per mentor.

-Students take four diagnostic exams over the course of the year, proctored by schools either after school or on Saturdays.
+Students take four diagnostic exams over the course of the year, proctored by schools either during or after school.

 Want more information about our approach?
 Learn more about our program model